 Red Bull has it.
 So does Apple – in spades.
 And so do countless other less well-known but very successful brands.
-The marketers amongst you will already know what I’m talking about, but if you’re curious, the common theme here is the concept of brand personality.
+The marketers amongst you will already know what I’m talking about, but if you’re curious, the common theme here is the concept of brand personality and corporate identity.
 So Apple (for its devotees, at least) is trendy.
 Lovers of the Victoria Beckham brand will buy into her brand personality: elegance.

 Purist personality: Julie Andrews

 A purist brand champions values such as wholesomeness, ethics, simplicity and purity.
 Examples of purist brands are Dove, Disney and Sesame Street.

 Pioneer personality: Stephen Hawking